 devicemgr:state = “STOPPED”

 postgres_server:error = “FILE_NOT_FOUND_ERR”

-Next we ran the following SQL command, which effectively stopped the resource starvation and memory build up:
+Next, we ran the following SQL command, which stopped the resource starvation and memory build up:

 sudo -u _devicemgr /Applications/Server.app/Contents/ServerRoot/usr/bin/psql -d devicemgr_v2m0 -h /Library/Server/ProfileManager/Config/var/PostgreSQL -c “DELETE FROM db_notifications WHERE message LIKE ‘[DMDevicemgrd updateAllProfilesForID:%’;”